-As we embrace this new year here are a few helpful tips to keep your body and mind in check.
+Here are a few helpful tips to keep your body and mind in check.
 It's all too easy for us to get lost in our day to day tasks and by the time we have sat down its 10pm!
-We can become drained because we are giving our energy away to often without filling our 'self love' cup back up.
+We can become drained because we are giving our energy away too often without filling our 'self love' cup back up.
 We can create a self care practice very easily if we give ourselves the opportunity and time.

 Research shows that adding self-care into your daily routine reduces stress, decreases the chance of mental and physical ailment, increases productivity, and influences your day with positivity and the happy hormone.
 By giving ourselves a daily dose of kindness & compassion, not only do we benefit the most but we are able to approach our work and relationships with a clear, happy mind.

 The first on the list to keep us in check each day, even if you don't manage half of the others is gratitude.
 When you wake in the morning or before you go to bed name 5 things you're grateful for.
 This will be a healthy reminder to hold close the things that make you feel happy and connected.
 Rather than starting or ending the day with a negative mindset.

 2. YOU ARE WHAT YOU EAT

 What have you already eaten today?
 Was it a part of your 5 a day?
 We should really be hitting over 10 a day not 5!
 Eating simple fruit and veg can boost our immunity and improve gut health, try and eat a handful of grains, limit sugar intake and don't eat food that has a tv advertisement for it.
 Our bodies and brains thrive on unprocessed food and making a meal from scratch can be so rewarding.
 Another extra tip is avoid eating with distractions, DON'T have your phone anywhere near you, turn the tv off, sit at the table with your family, take your time and enjoy your food!